andrew1007/mrfa-demo/article/part1.md

 Make no mistake: passing data down from parent to child is oftentimes required.
 However, making strategic decisions on what to pass down is the difference between the optimized and naive approach.

 In a majority of cases, only `id` needs to be passed down from parent to child.
 As long as `state` is well-structured (normalized), this should be the only thing necessary to get the necessary information.
 This concept will be leveraged heavily.
-For sake of example simplicity, the code snippet doesn't include the search/filtering algorithm.
+For sake of an example's simplicity, the code snippet doesn't include the search/filtering algorithm.

 ```jsx
 import React from "react";